 The “seasonal” alarm sales companies – of which Vivint is one – are often referred to as “door knockers” for the method of going door to door.
 They employ representatives who sometimes push (or tear) the envelope in markets all across the US.
 Make no mistake, this is big business.
-But there is a dark side (and I’ve posted on these potentially pushy types of tactics before) - there are lots of complaints.
-The combination of high pressure sales tactics and little time to reconsider the purchase prior to installation has resulted in fines and lawsuits against these companies all across the US.
+But there is a dark side - there are lots of complaints.
+The combination of high-pressure sales tactics and little time to reconsider the purchase prior to installation has resulted in fines and lawsuits against these companies all across the US.

 The state of Arkansas fined Vivint/APX $40,850 for over 40 violations in 2009.
 The state of South Carolina fined Vivint/APX $5,000 for violating South Carolina codes by having their license cancelled in another state (Louisiana).
 The South Carolina order references a $50,000 fine levied by Louisiana for utilizing unlicensed employees, violation of a Cease and Desist Order and engaging in false, misleading or deceptive acts or practices.
 Minnesota imposed a civil penalty of $25,000 against Vivint/APX for failure to comply with licensing requirements.
 And last year, the Oregon Department of Justice announced a $60,000 settlement with Vivint/APX for misleading and aggressive sales practices.

 Be aware of predatory sales techniques

 Here’s what you should do when an alarm system salesman knocks on your door: